Nina’s Top Picks For A Family Pet

 They have a warm disposition and are highly intelligent, making them great companions for lively, fun loving children.

 The Lab Retriever loves to play and will prove to be a reliable, patient and protective pet to their family.
 Many owners like to compare their Labs to angels as they are deeply devoted, people-oriented and love to be of service to their people.

 The Lab Retriever is athletic and muscular, built for high activity levels.
 They have plenty of energy, but despite having been originally bred for hard work, most labs these days live pampered lives.

 Labs are still used as therapy dogs as their sweet nature makes them perfect for visiting and cheering the sick and elderly.
-The handicapped also find that their intelligent nature makes them excellent assistance dogs.
+The handicapped also find that their intelligent nature make them excellent assistance dogs.

-Since they also love people food they have a bad tendency also to counter surf, dumpster dive as well as consume small items like chewed up kids toys.
+Since they also love people food they have a bad tendency to also counter surf, dumpster dive as well as consume small items like chewed up kids toys.

 A Labrador Retriever of good blood line from a reputable source can cost somewhere around $1000.
-As with any other breed, it is important to select a dog from a good bloodline and from a breeder who has done their job well.
+As with any other breed it is important to select a dog from a good bloodline and from a breeder who has done their job well.